 8 million visitors have so far showed their grief and support digitally.

 Most people are in contact with a funeral home perhaps once or twice in a lifetime.
-In this vulnerable position we wish to start a processes that can make a difficult time a little bit easier.
+When people are in this vulnerable position we wish to start processes that can make a difficult time a little bit easier.

 Digital grief is such a process.
-The funeral homes offer a common, simple platform where you can find a community of those who wish to honour the diseased.
+The funeral homes offer a common, simple platform where you can find a community of those who wish to honour the person who has passed.

-The digital solution changes the way family and those who knew the diseased can communicate and interact.
+The digital solution changes the way family and those who knew the departed can communicate and interact.

 It can make the daily life a little bit easier for the bereaved when lights are lit, a heart is uploaded or kind comments are written.
 It is a way for the wider and often geographically spread community to come together.
-To be together in the grieving process is something many people see as very positive.
+To be together in the grieving process is something many people see as very positive and helpful.

 «The fact that 8 million visitors has engaged digitally in the grieving process indicates what it means for those who wants to honour those who have passed away”, says Hege Bjurstedt in Adstate.